Greybody factors in scalar-tensor gravity and beyond: Test-Field Analysis

 Within the extended framework~\eqref{eq:framework} of beyond Horndeski theory, exact analytical solutions describing spherically symmetric black holes have been obtained in~\cite{Bakopoulos:2022csr}.
 In particular, the parity symmetric theory with $G_3=G_5=F_5=0$, and

-was considered along with a static, spherically-symmetric scalar field $\phi=\phi(r)$.
+was considered along with a static, spherically symmetric scalar field $\phi=\phi(r)$.
 Note that $G_4$ contains a constant term equal to unity; therefore, this theory accommodates the Einstein-Hilbert term for gravity.
-In the above expressions, $(\beta, \delta, \epsilon, \zeta, \mu)$ are coupling parameters of the theory.
+In the above expressions, $(\beta, \delta, \epsilon, \zeta, \mu)$ are coupling parameters of the theory\footnote{For some interesting generalizations of this theory, which lead to alternative black-hole solutions that could also be employed in a similar analysis, see \cite{Bakopoulos:2023fmv, Baake:2023zsq}.}.